hoplaahei/hoplaahei.github.io/_posts/2015-05-16-how-i-install-slackware.md

 Do all the steps in the [beginners guide](http://docs.slackware.com/slackware:beginners_guide) and also follow the link to [localisation](http://docs.slackware.com/slackware:localization), as you can do useful things like get the '£' sign working permanently on a UK keyboard in `X`.

-I advise to read the comments of `/etc/profile.d/lang.sh` when setting a locale and not enable UTF-8 unless absolutely necessary.
+I advise to read the comments of `/etc/profile.d/lang.sh` when setting a locale, and follow the recommendation not to enable UTF-8 unless absolutely necessary.
 I experienced strange behaviour with some applications and UTF-8, e.g., `xpdf` failing to load some PDFs.
 If, however, UTF-8 is essential to your system, then you can still get the problem apps to load by overriding the locale per-application with `C` locale like this:

 ```
 LANG=C xpdf